OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-19.md

 ## Proverbs 19:10

-Luxury is not fitting for a fool; much less for a slave to rule over princes.
+Opulence is not suitable for a fool; even less so for a servant to govern over nobles.

 ## Proverbs 19:11